What Are the Best and Most Popular Forms of Clean Energy?

 Now that we've disqualified certain forms of energy from being clean, we can see that some of the obvious candidates remain, many of the same that are considered "renewable."
 Here are the workings of these.

-Taking in energy from the Sun via solar panels and turning it into energy is on the rise.
-In fact, solar power grew on average of 59 percent each year from 2006-2016.
+Solar Energy: Taking in energy from the Sun via solar panels and turning it into energy is on the rise. for example, solar power grew on average of 59 percent each year from 2006-2016.
 Solar power can be used for energy of numerous varieties––even powering cars.
 In 2015, it accounted for 1 percent of the world's power and is growing all around the globe.

 Some of the positive aspects of hydropower can nearly go without saying––its qualities of being clean and renewable––however, it has other advantages, too.
 Unlike solar panels or farms of windmills, hydroelectrical systems offer modulation.
 They can be modified to be larger and to produce more power, or smaller, producing less, as a community's needs may change.
 After the initial costs of installation are in the past, hydropower is also relatively inexpensive.